Design, build, and program robots

 Apply real-world math and science concepts

 Develop problem-solving, organizational, and team-building skills

 Qualify for nearly $9.7 million in college scholarships

-The University of Texas at Arlington Engineering FIRST Scholarships is available to incoming freshmen engineering declared students who receive the President's Charter scholarship AND who have participated as a team member in a US FIRST competition in high school (FRC or FTC).
-This scholarship will require an additional application to the College of Engineering Scholarship Officer to verify FIRST participation.
-Information about this scholarship will be advertised through the US FIRST website specifically to participants in US FIRST activities.
+The University of Texas at Arlington Engineering FIRST Scholarships is available to incoming freshmen engineering declared students who receive a UT Arlington academic scholarship of $8K or more AND who have participated as a team member in a US FIRST competition in high school (FRC or FTC).
 Preference will be given to students who participated in Texas FTC events, then in Texas FRC events, then any FTC events, then any FRC events.

 Questions about the UTA Engineering FIRST Scholarship should be directed to the Engineering Scholarship Officer, Dr. Carter Tiernan, email@example.com.